Crvenka: History

 In prehistoric times, the region around Crvenka was covered by water because between the Danube River and Telečka Plateau there was a large lake, which was described by Roman historians as "Sweet Lake."
 At that time it was possible to travel by boat to the Fruška Gora mountains.
 In the city remains of prehistoric animals have been found, such as the mammoth.
 The region was most likely inhabited during the early Neolithic, when the region belonged to the Starčevo culture.
 Later the Celts settled in the area around Crvenka.

 In the immediate vicinity, archaeological excavations have found objects from Celtic and Roman times, including urns and pottery, as well as Celtic and Roman coins.
 The Roman coins, known as Follis, depict Roman Emperor Constantine the Great, and some others originated from the Republic of Venice.
 From the middle of the 1st century to the 4th century, the region belonged to the dominion of the Iazyges, a nomadic tribe that belonged to the Sarmatians.
-Starting in the 5th century, Slavs settled in the region, and from the 9th century onward also Finnic peoples.
+Starting in the 5th century, Slavs settled in the region, and from the 9th century onward also Hungarians.

 Crvenka was firstly mentioned in historical sources in the 16th century, during Ottoman administration.
 It was populated by ethnic Serbs and was part of the Sanjak of Segedin and of the Budin Eyalet.
 In the second half of the 17th century, this area was not populated.

 At the end of the 17th century, the Bačka region was captured by the Habsburg monarchy, and in the second half of the 18th century Crvenka was mentioned as a small settlement.
 It was colonized by Serbs, Hungarians, and Germans.
 Until the middle of the 19th century, the town was part of Bács-Bodrog County within the Habsburg Kingdom of Hungary.
 In 1848–1849 it was part of the autonomous Serbian Vojvodina, and from 1849 to 1860 it was part of the Voivodeship of Serbia and Banat of Temeschwar, a separate Habsburg crownland.
 After the abolition of the voivodeship in 1860, the town was again included in Bács-Bodrog County.
 According to 1910 census, most of the inhabitants of the town spoke German.

 After 1918, the town was part of the Kingdom of Serbs, Croats and Slovenes (later renamed Yugoslavia).
 In 1918–1919, it was part of the Banat, Bačka and Baranja region, and also (from 1918 to 1922) part of Novi Sad County.
 From 1922 to 1929, it was part of the Bačka Oblast, and from 1929 to 1941 part of the Danube Banovina.